parllayproject/TaggingSDK/README.md

 Usage
 -----
-To use this library, initially visit [Parllay Tags](https://tags.parllay.com) website and complete the required steps to generate a tag url.
+To use this library, initially visit [Parllay Tags](https://tags.parllay.com) website and complete the required steps to generate a tag id.

 # Setup
 Initialize the library in you Application class as follows.